coinbase/mesh-cli/README.md

 [open an issue in `rosetta-sdk-go`](https://github.com/coinbase/rosetta-sdk-go/issues)!

 ##### Workflows
-To use the automated Construction API tester, you must implement 2 required `Workflows`:
+To use the automated Construction API tester (without prefunded accounts), you must implement 2 required `Workflows`:
 * `create_account`
 * `request_funds`

+_If you don't implement these 2 `Workflows`, processing could stall._

 Please note that `create_account` can contain a transaction broadcast if on-chain origination is required for new accounts on your blockchain.